Showing posts with label Motivational. Show all posts

 > Section 4 on Tell stories is great, a first good approach to what good stories are made of.
 I found that this is great if you're a writer but not so much if you're a painter.
 For sure, there are paints, ours or others', who go attached to personal or collective stores, but others are not.
 So in which way can we share and make stories about artwork that has no story?
 I can make a story about a problem with a painting, how I tackled the problem and how it ended, but not all my paintings are a struggle, and some others have no happy ending and, to be honest, I don't think this might interest other artists or the people I share with.

-> Section 5 about sharing what you know is full of platitudes and statements that can be true for some online teachers I receive education from, or not.
-It is true that we gravitate towards artists whose art we like and can teach us but not all of them are good teachers or know how to teach.
-Also, there are too many online (mostly bad-mediocre) teachers whose art is also mediocre.
+> Section 5 about sharing what you know is full of platitudes and statements that can be true for some online teachers.
+It is true that we gravitate towards artists whose art we like and can teach us, but not all of them are good teachers or know how to teach.
+Also, there are too many online (mostly bad/mediocre) teachers whose art is also mediocre.
 I'm all about teaching your work if you have something good to teach.
 Being great at what you do doesn't equal being a great teacher.

 > Section 9 mentions the famous model of 'free' giveaways to get people's emails and then promote work or sell products or services.
 It definitely work.
 I guess it worked great when first came along.
 It works now?
+Not for me at least.
 What I do is this.
 I get interested in something being offered for free.
 I use a secondary barely personal email address, I get the freebie, when I start to get marketing or promotional emails, I unsubscribe.
 Did it work?

 SUMMARY OF THE BOOK